outsinre/outsinre.github.com/_posts/2014-07-12-emacs-tutorial.md

 The first two commands support *sexp* fully.
 The next four work on balanced expressions — but only brackets, and not strings.
 Emacs those expressions as 'list* which means *lisp* in the old times.
 But all cover a wide variaty of coding languages.

-*attention*: these key bindings might not work in Emacs due to *fcitx* occupying them.
+Attention please; these key bindings might not work in Emacs due to Fcitx occupying them.

 # Undo/Redo